By Vic Castellon, PharmD

 According to HHS, adults should do moderate-intensity exercise at least two and a half hours a week.
 If you’re able to do more vigorous activity, you can do half the duration.
 Your cardio activities should be done in increments of at least ten minutes.
 It’s best to spread your activity throughout the week rather than trying to get it all in on the weekend.
 Remember to included moderate- to high-intensity muscle-strengthening activities on two or more days a week.

 People have different strengths, weaknesses, and affinities.
-When starting an exercise program, talk to your doctor about your physical limitations.
+When starting an exercise program, talk to your doctor idaho falls about your physical limitations.
 Heart disease, arthritis, and other medical conditions are not barriers to exercise, but they are something to keep in mind when designing a fitness program.

 Our fast-paced society pushes us to be constantly working, but our bodies will tell us differently.
 Instead of working late into the night, sleep when you’re tired.
 Stop work and e-reading well before bedtime, as studies show that computer monitors, phones, and backlit tablet devices stimulate the brain, making it harder to sleep.